FACTS ABOUT SALT FREE “WATER SOFTENERS”

 Standard water softener testing by measuring hardness levels before the water softener and then after the water softener to make sure hardness minerals are being removed cannot be employed with a Salt Free water softener as the hardness minerals are not removed from the water.
 Testing will show hardness levels approximately the same prior to water going through the system as it is after going through the system.
 As a result of this, the only way you will know for sure if the hardness minerals are not building up inside your pipes and other fixtures is if you see no evidence of this after months or years.
 By then, your warranty period will likely be over.

-IF MY WATER HAS IRON OR MANGANESE IN IT, WILL IT WORK?
+IF MY WELL WATER HAS IRON OR MANGANESE IN IT, WILL IT WORK?

 Different companies selling a purported salt free water softener have different parameters regarding levels of iron and manganese that will render the “Salt Free” Water Softener ineffective.
 The highest allowable level in the published information we have seen is Iron at .3 parts per million and manganese at .05 parts per million.
 For those of you living in Massachusetts, New Hampshire or Maine and have a private well, you know that iron and manganese levels typically exceed these levels.
 As a result, a Salt Free “water softener” is definitely not a viable option for you.
 If you lived in Nebraska or Kansas where they have plenty of calcium and magnesium (the “hard water” minerals) in the bedrock and water but no iron or manganese, you might consider one of these products – might!
 For more information on Iron or Manganese, see the link at Manganese in Water Article in Water Tech or at Iron Article in Water Technology Magazine.